 Previously, Amazon Web Services (AWS) was recognized as holding the reigning title for defending against a colossal 2.3 -terabit-per-second (Tbps) distributed denial of service (DDoS) attack!
 At the time (February 2020), this made Amazon attack the biggest reported DDoS attack in history.

 It was preceded by GitHub, which sustained a 1.35 Tbps attack in 2018 — a one-two punch that was delivered without the help of a botnet.
 (Attackers used a method known as memcaching — more on that later.)

 In January 2019, Imperva announced a new contender for the title — although they were looking at DDoS attacks from a slightly different angle.
 This undesirable recognition was awarded to an unnamed client of Imperva, which experienced a DDoS attack in which 500 million packets per second (PPS) were directed at their network or website.
-And in April, Imperva reported an even larger PPS attack on another client that surpassed the January record — the newest attack peaked at 580 million PPS.
-Compare this to the GitHub DDoS attack, which peaked at 129.6 million PPS.
-This means we can now consider the April 2019 attack as the largest DDoS attack to date by packet volume.
+A few months later in April, Imperva reported an even larger PPS attack on another client that surpassed the January record — the newest attack peaked at 580 million PPS.

 Let’s hash it out.

 What Happened with the Most Recent (and Largest) DDoS Attack?

 This article has been updated multiple times since it was first written by a former colleague a few years ago.
 When we previously reported on this topic, our talking points focused on GitHub and Imperva’s two unnamed clients.